Welcome to my About Me page! Below, you will find

 My research investigates the psychology of statistics.
 That is, what does it mean to do statistics, and how does one learn to do this?

 My primary research interests draw on theories and methods from the cognitive and learning sciences to investigate various aspects of statistical thinking.
-I also collaborate with many statistics educators, drawing on design based research methods to consider how instructors can use contexts in their classroom to promote inclusivity and other affective outcomes.
-Together, both strands of my work intertwine in my desire to develop a holistic social cognitive theory of statistical thinking.
-Specifically, I work towards radically reimaging how statistics is taught, in terms of both what is taught and how it is taught.
+My theoretical research and my classroom-based research intertwine in my desire to develop a holistic social cognitive theory of statistical thinking.
+Specifically, I work towards radically reimagining how statistics is taught, in terms of both what is taught and how it is taught.

 आचार्यात् पादमादत्ते पादं शिष्यः स्वमेधया। सब्रह्मचारिभ्यः पादं पादं कालक्रमेण च॥ Mahabharata 5:44:9